 3.2 Coverage Policies for Entresto

 At the time of this report, Medi-Cal, the California Medicaid agency, has not yet issued a coverage determination.
-Similarly, we could find no publicly available policies or formularies from Blue Shield of California or CVS-Caremark.
+Similarly, we could find no publicly available policies or formularies from CVS-Caremark.

 Formulary Tier Placement